8 Types of Owls in Ohio (With Pictures)

 2. Great Horned Owl

 The great horned owl is a majestic species of owl that can be found in Ohio.
 With its piercing yellow eyes and large ear tufts, it is truly a remarkable bird.
-As one of the most powerful and aggressive owl species, the great horned owl is a formidable predator.
+As one of the most powerful and aggressive owl species, the great horned owl, The saw-whet owl, is a formidable predator, using its acute hearing to detect even the slightest movements of prey.

 These owls are adapted to a wide range of habitats, which contributes to their widespread distribution.
 They can be found in forests, woodlands, deserts, mountains, and even urban areas.
 Their ability to thrive in various environments is a testament to their adaptability and resilience.